 So why did I have such a hard time seeing it?

-I was disappointed in myself for these thoughts and feelings.
+I was down on myself for these thoughts and feelings.
 The Maasai people are respected, and not suppressed, and are not told how to live their lives.
 This should be applauded and not felt sorry for.
 At least that is what I told myself after taking a long hot shower and slipping into my large bed not but 100 meters away from the fly-filled-cow-dung-hut I had visited earlier that day.

 What a wonderfully odd world we live in.